-Long-term investors continue to accumulate BTC quietly, unnoticed by the market, creating a supply shock.
+Long-term investors continue accumulating BTC quietly, unnoticed by the market, creating a supply shock.

-This divergence, according to the analyst, should drive the bitcoin market higher.
-"I hadn't seen an opportunity like this since the fourth quarter of 2020 when the network experienced a similar supply shock divergence, unrecognized by the market," the analyst says.
+According to the analyst, this divergence should drive the bitcoin market higher.
+“I hadn’t seen an opportunity like this since the fourth quarter of 2020 when the network experienced a similar supply shock divergence, unrecognized by the market,” the analyst says.

 New bitcoin holders put to the test

-This scenario is referred to by Woo as a "weak hand shakeout" in the context of a bull market, in which the price pulls back to test the resolution of new bitcoin holders.
+Woo refers to this scenario as a “weak hand shakeout” in the context of a bull market, in which the price pulls back to test the resolution of new bitcoin holders.
 The scenario has three phases: first, the price starts to fall, leading new buyers to sell out of fear.
 Finally, experienced investors buy at low prices.

 “More experienced investors tend to have access to sources of capital, and their purchases cause a rapid rebound in the price.
 A V-shaped recovery then occurs,” Woo says.

 Woo argues that there are circumstances where sell-offs are very intense, and a quick V-shaped recovery is impossible.
-He notes that it takes time to build up the poured coins back into the market in those cases.
-"This results in a prolonged sideways band that we call an accumulation floor."
+In those cases, he notes that building up the poured coins back into the market takes time.
+“This results in a prolonged sideways band that we call an accumulation floor.”